dasisdormax/shim/README.md

 Particularly the following areas are challenging and/or cannot be correctly implemented:
 - Escaped spaces `\ `
-- Command substitution using backticks `\``, especially when nested
+- Command substitution using backticks, especially when nested

+Note that the color scheme is quite different to the standard bash highlighter.
+I have tuned the colors to subjectively "look good" in my terminal vim, so if you find something not looking right in graphical VIM, feel free to suggest improvements.